 Find and tap “Backup & Restore.”

-Choose back up version you prefer (if you have multiple back up versions) and then hit “Restore.”
+Choose the backup version you prefer (if you have multiple backup versions) and then hit “Restore.”

 That is all.
 It will do the restoration process.